Aakanshi-Sharma/transfer-learning/README.md

 # Transfer Learning

-### It is the deep learning concept that uses pre-trained models
+### It is the deep learning concept that uses pre-trained models which are trained over millions of data